Table of Contents

 CONS:

-- Can turn out to be quite expensive when filling larger enclosures.
+- It can turn out to be quite expensive when filling larger enclosures.

-- Dries out quickly (could be a positive with arid species)
+- Dries out quickly (could be positive with arid species)

 - When dry, it can be “fluffy” and more difficult for burrowing species to create homes.